pezzking/freelens-ai-extension/README.md

 # @freelensapp/freelens-ai-extension
-freelens-ai-extension is a plugin for freelens that brings AI capabilities directly into your workflow.
-With this extension, you can harness the power of artificial intelligence to automate complex tasks and enhance productivity.
+Freelens AI is an extension for [Freelens](https://freelens.app) that brings AI capabilities directly into your workflow.<br />
+With Freelens AI, you can harness the power of artificial intelligence to automate complex tasks and enhance productivity.

 ---